cleoreyes/styleU/README.md

 # INFO 340 Project

-This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.
+This repository contains code for an interactive information web app, created for the _Client-Side Development_ course at the UW Information School.
+**Heavy updates and changes made from original repository**

 Carlos, Cleo, Ryan, Thien